kubeflow/website/content/en/docs/distributions/gke/pipelines/authentication-sdk.md

 1. Find out your IAP OAuth 2.0 client ID.

-    You or your cluster admin followed [Set up OAuth for Cloud IAP](https://www.kubeflow.org/docs/gke/deploy/oauth-setup/) to deploy your full Kubeflow deployment on GCP.
+    You or your cluster admin followed [Set up OAuth for Cloud IAP](https://www.kubeflow.org/docs/gke/deploy/oauth-setup/) to deploy your full Kubeflow deployment on Google Cloud.
 You need the OAuth client ID created in that step.

     You can browse all of your existing OAuth client IDs [in the Credentials page of Google Cloud Console](https://console.cloud.google.com/apis/credentials).